Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### BPMN Tasks Configuration

-The following [textAnalysisProcess.bpmn20.xml](https://github.com/Alfresco/alfresco-process-connector-services/blob/develop/alfresco-process-comprehend-connector-spring-boot-starter/textAnalysisProcess.bpmn20.xml) describes an example of how the text analysis connector is setup in AAE:

 ![BPMN]({% link process-automation/images/analysis-process.png %})

 As part of the BPMN definition process, any service task responsible for triggering the text analysis `comprehend.ENTITY` has to be set as the value for its implementation attribute.